Endpoint Management

 Below, we break down where each solution fits — and where it doesn’t — so you can align the tool to your real operational pressure points.

-Best for theft recovery and physical security → Prey
+Best for location accuracy and theft recovery → Prey

 What sets it apart: